VityaVitalich/IMAD/README.md

 # IMAD
-This repo contains code and published data for the AINL2023 paper [IMAD: IMage Augmented multi-modal Dialogue](link.com) #Link will be published soon.
+This repo contains code and published data for the AINL2023 paper [IMAD: IMage Augmented multi-modal Dialogue](https://arxiv.org/abs/2305.10512).

 Our dataset serves for task of interpreting image in the context of dialogue.
 Published code could help with
 1. Classifying if utterance is replaceable with image